 Mohonk Mountain Hike

 You’ve probably heard of the famous Mohonk Mountain House–an upscale lodge tucked away in the cathedral-like woods of New Paltz, N.Y.
 It’s a popular retreat for many New Yorkers, if you can afford it (rooms run about $700 per night).
 But if you’re anything like me, aka broke, there’s a way to enjoy the perks of Mohonk without coughing up all that cash.
 The surrounding area, Mohonk Preserve, provides some of the most pristine and diverse hiking trails within reach of the city.
 And you don’t have to be a guest of the resort to enjoy them.

 Here’s what you need to know:

-There are more than 150 trail miles in Mohonk Preserve and adjoining Minnewaska State Park, which means there are variety of hikes to choose from, at varying degrees of difficulty.
+There are more than 150 trail miles in Mohonk Preserve and adjoining Minnewaska State Park, which means there are a variety of hikes to choose from, at varying degrees of difficulty.
 Getting to the trails should take you just under two hours from Manhattan.
 I recommend driving (hello Zipcar!), though you can take the Metro North to the Poughkeepsie station and then a 30-minute cab ride to the trailhead.
-It’ll cost you between $34-$45 roundtrip, per person, plus cab fare.
-If you drive, it’s $12 for parking.
+It’ll cost you between $34-$45 roundtrip, per person, plus cab fare, not including the day use fee of $15.